Jack White: Politics

-In October 2016, upon learning that Republican presidential candidate Donald Trump had used the White Stripes song Seven Nation Army in video campaign materials, the band denounced the presidential candidate and began selling shirts reading "Icky Trump"—a play on the White Stripes song "Icky Thump"—through the Third Man Records website.
-He publicly endorsed Senator Bernie Sanders for the 2020 Democratic Party presidential primaries and performed a six-song set at a Sanders event at Cass Technical High School on October 27, 2019.
-At the rally, White stated that he believes that "Sanders is telling the truth, and I really do trust him".
+In October 2016, Republican presidential candidate Donald Trump used the White Stripes song Seven Nation Army in video campaign materials.
+The band announced via social media "they have nothing whatsoever to do with this video" and were "disgusted by this association", further saying it was an illegal use of their song.
+The band also began selling shirts reading "Icky Trump"—a play on the White Stripes song "Icky Thump"—through the Third Man Records website.

+In 2020, White publicly endorsed Senator Bernie Sanders for the 2020 Democratic Party presidential primaries and performed a six-song set at a Sanders event at Cass Technical High School on October 27, 2019.
+At the rally, White stated he believes "Sanders is telling the truth, and I really do trust him".
 He was drawn in by Sanders' view that the Electoral College should be abolished, also stating at the rally that "I have this silly notion that the person who gets the most votes should be elected" and "[the Electoral College] is the reason we're in the mess we're in now".

-On November 20, 2022, White wrote a note to Elon Musk explaining his reason for leaving the Twitter platform; he said, "So you gave Trump his Twitter platform back.
+On November 20, 2022, White wrote a note to Elon Musk explaining his reason for leaving the Twitter platform.
+White stated: "So you gave Trump his Twitter platform back.
 Absolutely disgusting, Elon.
 That is officially an asshole move".

 In August 2024, White threatened to sue the Donald Trump 2024 presidential campaign after "Seven Nation Army" was once again used without permission, calling Trump and the campaign staff "fascists".
 He and Meg reunited to file a copyright infringement lawsuit in September 2024, which was later dropped in November 2024.

 In August 2025, White allowed California Governor Gavin Newsom to use "Seven Nation Army" on an Instagram post highlighting his efforts to counter mid-decade redistricting efforts by Republicans in Texas, Florida, Indiana, Ohio, and Missouri.
 He commented, "Fans of this song and also democracy, notice that I'm ok with this track being used in this manner.
 Not so much when Trump and his gestapo try to use one of my songs.
 Keep hitting him back Gavin!"

 Incidents

-On December 13, 2003, White was involved in a physical altercation with Jason Stollsteimer, lead singer of the Von Bondies, at the Magic Stick, a Detroit club, hospitalizing Stollsteimer.
+On December 13, 2003, White was involved in a physical altercation with Jason Stollsteimer, lead singer of the Von Bondies, at the Magic Stick, a Detroit club.
+Stollsteimer was treated and released from a local hospital.
 White was charged with misdemeanor aggravated assault.
 He pleaded guilty to the lesser charge of assault and battery, was fined $750 (including court costs), and was sentenced to take anger management classes.

 White has repeatedly referred to conflicts that erupted between him and fellow artists in Detroit's underground music scene after the White Stripes gained international success.
-In a 2006 interview with the Associated Press, he said that he eventually left Detroit because "he could not take the negativity anymore."
-However, in an effort to clarify his feelings towards the city of Detroit itself, he wrote and released a poem called "Courageous Dream's Concern".
-In it, he expresses his affection for his hometown.
+In a 2006 interview with the Associated Press, White said he eventually moved out of Detroit because "he could not take the negativity anymore."
+However, in an effort to clarify his feelings towards the city of Detroit itself, he wrote and released a poem called "Courageous Dream's Concern" which expresses affection for his hometown.